 Touring: The Divination Palace | A UK/Catalan co-production

-Inspired by the power of divination and art as tools for navigating life, The Divination Palace invites audiences into a unique, multi-sensory world where music, movement, and fabric intertwine to create a contemporary ritual of reflection and connection.
+Inspired by the power of divination and art as tools for navigating life, The Divination Palace is a unique participatory performance installation inspired by African divination practices.
+Combining live performance, music, movement and fabrice installation, the work invites audiences to create a contemporary ritual of reflection and connection.

 • Scalable and adaptable